The Best Time To Visit Kenya For Safari - Low, High, Peak, & Festive Seasons

-Best Time to Travel to Kenya - May - Low/Green Season
+Best Time to Travel to Kenya - May - Low Season

-Kenya Best Time to Visit - June - Low to Peak/Migration Season
+Best Time for great wildebeest migration - June - Low to Peak Season

 June ushers the beginning of drier weather in Kenya after the long rains of April and May and the busy high season.